leiwu84/my-nutri/README.md

 # my-nutri
-MyNutri – Track your meals, log nutrition for foods, and calculate nutrition for your recipes.
+MyNutri – Track your recipes, log nutrition for foods, and calculate nutrition for your recipes.

 ## Highlights
-1. It is for the *foods*/*meals* that **you** *consume*.
+1. It is for the *foods*/*recipes* that **you** *consume*.
 It has 4 relational tables:

     1. A `food` table.
 It contains its nurtions based on a reference amount.
 E.g. 100 g, 100 mL, etc.
-    1. A `meal` table.
+    1. A `recipe` table.
 It contains the a list of foods with the correponding amount.
-That means, a meal can contain multiple foods, and a food can be in multiple meal.
+That means, a recipe can contain multiple foods, and a food can be in multiple recipe.
-    1. A `mealfoodlink` table.
-It contains the relationship between meal and food.
-The amount of a food in a meal can, of course, be different than the reference amount in the `food` table.
+    1. A `recipefoodlink` table.
+It contains the relationship between recipe and food.
+The amount of a food in a recipe can, of course, be different than the reference amount in the `food` table.
     1. A `consumption` table.
-It contains your consumed food or meal per timestamp.
-A row in this table can be a food or a meal with the consumed amount.
-This amount can, of course, be different than the reference amount in the `food` table and the amount in the `mealfoodlink` table.
+It contains your consumed food or recipe per timestamp.
+A row in this table can be a food or a recipe with the consumed amount.
+This amount can, of course, be different than the reference amount in the `food` table and the amount in the `recipefoodlink` table.

-1. Identify your food and meal by the combination of name and kind.
+1. Identify your food and recipe by the combination of name and kind.

     !!! note